b-jan/blog/NextJs.md

 ### Implementing SSR

 Let's remove that crappy flickering with server-side rendering!
-I won't through all the code but I will describe the main steps.
+I won't show all the code (check my repo to see it in details) but here are the main steps.

 We first need a server, add Express to our dependencies with `yarn add express`.

 Webpack only loads the src/ folder, we can thus create a new folder named server/ next to it.
-Inside, create a `index.js` file where we use express and a server renderer.
+Inside, create a file `index.js` where we use express and a server renderer.

 ```
-[...]

-// we use port 3001 here
+// use port 3001 because 3000 is used by our front
 const PORT = 3001;
 const path = require('path');